mathjax/MathJax-docs/web/components/index.rst

 See the :ref:`loading-mathjax` section for details about how to specify and load MathJax components.

-See the :ref:`configuring-mathjax` sectino for details about how to configure the various MathJax components.
+See the :ref:`configuring-mathjax` section for details about how to configure the various MathJax components.

 -----